dstroot/readme/README.md

 ## Notes

 <a id="note1">1.</a> Caveat here is if you're hoping to meet with folks in offices on different time zones—if that's the case, you should try as much as you can to find a meeting time that works for both time zones.

+## Nuance and Errata

+* **I am an introvert** and that means that prolonged exposure to people is exhausting for me.
+Weird, huh?
+Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I am strangely quiet.
+Do not confuse my quiet with lack of engagement.

+* **If/When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance**.
+I might still be brainstorming.
+These questions can save everyone a lot of time.

+* **Ask assertive versus tell assertive**.
+When you need to ask me to do something, ask me.
+I respond incredibly well to ask assertiveness (“Rands, can you help with X?”).
+I respond poorly to being told what to do (“Rands, do X.”) I have been this way since I was a kid and I probably need therapy.

+* People stating opinions as facts are a trigger for me.

+* People who gossip are a trigger for me.